Welcome to Malaga port!

 3. Gibralfaro Castle

-Sitting on top of Mount Gibralfaro, this castle is connected by a walled corridor to the Alcazaba de Malaga and offers outstanding views of Malaga city and the Mediterranean Sea.
-Gibralfaro Castle (Castillo de Gibralfaro) was built on the remains of an ancient Phoenician fortress and an old lighthouse dating from the 10th century, and the fortifications that we know nowadays were built by Yusuf I in the 14th century in order to improve the defense of the city.
+Gibralfaro Castle (Castillo de Gibralfaro) was built on the remains of an ancient Phoenician fortress and an old lighthouse dating from the 10th century, and the fortifications that we know nowadays were built by Yusuf I in the 14th century to improve the defense of the city.

-The admission fee for Gibralfaro Castle is 3.50€, and you can also buy a combined ticket (Gibralfaro + Alcazaba) at the price of 5.50€.
+The combined tickets (Gibralfaro + Alcazaba) are available at a small fee.
 Admission is free every Sunday after 2 pm, and discounted prices are available for Malaga residents.

 Check out Gibralfaro Castle tours and activities